On two group functors extending Schur multipliers: Computations

 \begin{example} Running over GAP's group database, there are 6505 non-abelian solvable groups of order $<256$; of these groups, 6127 have AI-automorphisms.
 Note that every simple and every abelian group admits AI-automorphisms.
 This computation suggests that for many groups we can apply Corollary \ref{cor:seq} to describe $\tau(G)$ as a central extension of $H_2(G,\Z)$ by $K(G,3)$.
-Table \ref{tabTK} and Proposition \ref{propAllSylowCyclic} suggest that the existence of AI-automorphisms for $G$ is connected to the property $\tau(G)\cong\tilde K(G,3)$.
-Proposition \ref{prop:es}b) shows that an extra-special group $G$ of exponent $p^2$ (with $p$ odd) has no AI-automorphisms; a calculation of several examples suggests that $\tau(G)\not\cong\tilde K(G,3)$ as well. \end{example}
+Table \ref{tabTK} suggests that the existence of AI-automorphisms for $G$ is strongly connected to the property $\tau(G)\cong\tilde K(G,3)$; cf.\ also Proposition \ref{prop:es}b,c). \end{example}